Frequently asked questions

 - Can I use xylitol exactly like a toothpaste (with the same feel and consistency)?

-- Can xylitol be used even with active tooth decay (large open carious lesions)?
+- Can xylitol be used even with active tooth decay (large open cavities)?

 - Xylitol hurts my mouth.